 Is your lifestyle screwing with your skin?
 There are some things you might want to look at: high glycemic diet, poor hydration and general stress can cause skin issues.
 They can also lead to diabetes, hypertension, and other stuff you don’t want to deal with.

 Better dietary health is just good for your whole body, anyway.

 Popping is bad.
 If there’s one takeaway here, that should be it.
 But if there’s a second, it’s that a healthcare professional should be involved in some of these decisions when it comes to taking on your acne.

-Whether you’re a teenager or in your 30s or beyond, fighting acne is a more complicated business than squeezing every last pimple—and it doesn’t have to be a battle fought one whitehead at a time.
+Whether you’re a teenager or in your 30s or beyond, fighting and getting rid of acne is a more complicated business than squeezing every last pimple—and it doesn’t have to be a battle fought one whitehead at a time.

 If you’re struggling with bad skin, talk to someone and find the right treatment(s) for you.
 You deserve to glow.
 And your skin?
 It deserves some peace and quiet.